 Chromebooks are widely used in educational and professional settings due to their ease of management.
 However, there might come a time when you need to stop a Chromebook from being managed, particularly if it was previously part of a school or workplace network.
-This guide will walk you through the steps to remove management restrictions from your Chromebook.

 Important: Removing management from a Chromebook typically requires a factory reset, which will delete all data on the device.
 Make sure to back up important files before proceeding.